StructCoder: Structure-Aware Transformer for Code Generation: Related Work

 The recent state-of-the-art results on most natural language generation tasks are obtained by pretraining huge deep learning models on large datasets with carefully designed pretext tasks.
 Since code generation is very similar to text generation and there is abundant unsupervised code data available through open source code repositories, pretraining code generation models using similar pretext tasks has been successful.
 Most recent state-of-the-art pretrained models for code utilize the Transformer \citep{vaswani2017attention} architecture and are discussed below.

 CodeBERT \citep{codebert} performs encoder-only pretraining using Masked Language Modeling and Replaced Token Detection as pretext tasks on the CodeSearchNet dataset.
 Transcoder \citep{transcoder} is an unsupervised translation model which pretrains both encoder and decoder using Denoising Autoencoding and Back-Translation with only monolingual datasets.
 PLBART \citep{plbart} is pretrained with DAE objective using 680M Java and Python functions.
 DOBF \citep{dobf} attempts to understand code structure with a deobfuscation pretext task where every occurrence of a sampled identifier is replaced by an uninformative token.
 Code Transformer \citep{zugner2021language} modifies the attention computations in the encoder according to AST-based distances.
-CodeT5 \citep{wang2021codet5} pretrains T5 model \citep{raffel2020exploring} with code data in 8 programming languages.
-Different from PLBART which treats code data as plain sequences, CodeT5 includes identifier-aware objective in the training, which helps maintain the correctness of the code.
+CodeT5 \citep{wang2021codet5} pretrains a T5 model \citep{raffel2020exploring} with code data in 8 programming languages.
+In contrast to PLBART, which treats code data as plain sequences, CodeT5 includes identifier-aware objectives in the training, which helps maintain the correctness of the code.
 However, CodeT5 does not include any structural information of the code in training. \citet{zhu2022multilingual} improve code translation performance by introducing a fine-grained snippet-level translation task during pretraining.
 GraphCodeBERT \citep{guo2020graphcodebert} utilizes code structure in the form of Data Flow Graph (DFG) which contains semantic information as opposed to the syntatic information in AST.
 However, the decoder is completely unaware of the code structure in all of the above methods. \textit{Our model advances the domain of code generation by being the first one to train a structure-aware Transformer encoder and decoder by modeling both syntax and data flow.} A summary of the pretext tasks and code structures used by the above Transformer-based methods along with our approach is provided in Table \ref{tab:related}.
-To clarify the novelty of our work compared to other related methods like GraphCodeBERT, we provide a comparison of the two methods in section \ref{sec:structcoder_vs_graphcodebert}.